Isonandra borneensis

-Isonandra borneensis is a tree in the family Sapotaceae.
+Isonandra borneensis is a species of tree in the family Sapotaceae.

 Description

 Isonandra borneensis grows as a tree up to 40 m tall, with a trunk diameter of up to 70 cm.
 The bark is brown.
 Inflorescences bear up to three white flowers.

 Distribution and habitat

 Isonandra borneensis is endemic to Borneo.
 Its habitat is forests from sea-level to 1000 m elevation.